-In fiscal year 2013, the Authority issued bonds at historically low rates to generate new money for construction projects.
+In last few fiscal years, the Authority issued bonds during periods of historically low rates to generate new money for construction projects and to refund certain bonds to achieve interest cost savings.
 The Authority continued to strive to offer affordable residence options for students.
-Student rent for academic year 2012/13 on Authority residence facilities compared favorably to both regional private and other public institutions.
-Authority rents were the sixth lowest compared to 22 private regional institutions and third lowest when compared to seven regional public institutions.
+Student rent for academic year 2013/14 and 2012/13 on Authority residence facilities compared favorably to both regional private and other public institutions.
+In 2013, Authority rents were the sixth lowest compared to 22 private regional institutions and third lowest when compared to seven regional public institutions.